 Superfest Disability Film Festival is the longest running disability film festival in the world.
-Since it first debuted in a small Los Angeles showcase in 1970 it has become an eagerly anticipated international event—hosted by San Francisco's Paul K. Longmore Institute on Disability at San Francisco State University.
+Since it first debuted in a small Los Angeles showcase in 1970 it has become an eagerly anticipated international event.
+Previously hosted by San Francisco's Paul K. Longmore Institute on Disability at San Francisco State University, this marks the first year that it will be hosted by the San Francisco Disability Cultural Center.
 For more than 30 years, Superfest has celebrated cutting-edge cinema that portrays disability through a diverse, complex, unabashed and engaging lens.
 Superfest is one of the few festivals worldwide that is accessible to disabled filmgoers of all kinds.
+If your film is selected, we'll include it in our Superfest Showcases after the Superfest core festival is complete, but you can opt out at any time.

 Best of Festival: Full Length Feature